laravel/nova-docs/4.0/resources/fields.md

 }
 ```

-Before using this field type, you should ensure that your Eloquent attribute is configured to cast to an `array` (or equivalent) within your Eloquent model class:
+Before using this field type, you should ensure that the underlying Eloquent attribute is configured to cast to an `array` (or equivalent) within your Eloquent model class:

 ```php
 protected $casts = [